-This exhibit is a large magnetically deflected cathode-ray tube.
+This exhibit is a 15 inch magnetically deflected cathode-ray tube.
 It is unusual in having a B7 base and hessian cover.
 There are no identification marks on the tube.

 Looking down on the tube.
 The final anode connects to the contact on the right and the evacuation tube is on the left.
 The inside of the bell is coated with colloidal graphite and this acts as the final anode.